eclab/edisyn/README.md

 ### Installation and Running on Linux

-I'm told that this works on Ubuntu:
+I'm told that Edisyn works fine if you have installed *Java 8*.
+After this:

-1. Install Java if you don't have it yet (openjdk probably).

-2. Download [Edisyn's jar file](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar) located in the "jar" directory.
+1. Download [Edisyn's jar file](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar) located in the "jar" directory.

-3. Right-click on the jar file icon and choose "Properties".
+2. You'll need to figure out how to make it so that double-clicking on the jar file launches it in java.
+In Ubuntu, here's what you do: right-click on the jar file icon and choose "Properties".
 Then select the "Open With" tab, and select your Java VM (for example "Open JDK Java 8 Runtime").
 The press "Set as Default".
 This makes the Java VM the default application to launch jar files.

-4. Thereafter you should be able to just double-click on the file to launch Edisyn.
+3. Thereafter you should be able to just double-click on the file to launch Edisyn.

 ### Running from the command line (OS X, Windows, Linux)